coksvictoria/TTVAE/README.md

 ## Training Models

-For non deep models, including SMOTE and its variants, Synthpop, Copula and traditional deep generative models, including CTGAN, TVAE and CopulaGan, use the following code
+For non-deep models, including SMOTE and its variants, Synthpop, Copula and traditional deep generative models, including CTGAN, TVAE and CopulaGan, use the following code

 ```
 python main.py --dataname [NAME_OF_DATASET] --method [NAME_OF_METHODS] --mode train